Top 10 Barbell Shoulder Exercises For Growth

 Upright Row

-1. Put the appropriate weight into the bar, grab it firmly with an overhand grip.
+1. Put the appropriate weight into the bar, and grab it firmly with an overhand grip.

 4. Pull the bar toward your neck as high as possible.

-5. Hold for a couple of seconds at the top, then slowly lower the bar down.
+5. Hold at the top for a couple of seconds, then slowly lower the bar.
 That is your first rep.

-The rear delt row works simultaneously on the back of your shoulders and upper trap.
+The rear delt row works simultaneously on the back of your shoulders and upper trap and helps develop a firm and shredded upper body.

 1. Insert the plates into the barbell and stand in front of it.